dram/trealla/README.md

 binding and structure sharing.

 It supports much of ISO-PROLOG minus (for now) exceptions and bagof, setof, ...?
+With:

+ - modules
+ - persistent database (in-memory)
+ - key-value storage (in-memory index only)
+ - transactions on database operations
+ - first-argument indexing
+ - Erlang-style processes and message-passing
+ - advanced built-in networking features
-With modules, unlimited length and number of UTF-8 or binary atoms.
-Plus 128-bit integers on 64-bit systems.
+ - unlimited length and number of UTF-8 or binary atoms
+ - 128-bit integers

 The rule database usage is currently immediate update view (the traditional way).
 ISO-PROLOG however specifies logical update view (ie. snapshot), so this may change in future (a flag?).
-The rule database uses first argument indexing on dynamic clauses which, along with the persistence option, allows for developing fast, safe, in-memory data stores that can be *logic'd over*.

 Writen in plain-old C with a permissive license.